|Previous College:||Sacramento State, '80|

-A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
+A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 41-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-Two years ago, he signed a contract extension that will keep him at Sacramento State through at least the 2017-18 season.
+He signed a contract extension in September of 2015 that will keep him at Sacramento State through at least the 2019-20 season.

 After reaching the semifinal round of the Big Sky Tournament, the Hornets qualified for the CIT Postseason Tournament, marking the first time the program had qualified for a postseason event since the 1988 NCAA Div.
 II Tournament, and just the fifth postseason appearance in school history.
 Sacramento State’s 73-66 victory at Portland in the first round of the CIT marked the first time in 53 years the Hornets had won a postseason game.